 Foods containing soy can be found at most local grocery stores, health food stores, or Asian grocery markets.
-Here are some different soy foods.
+Here is a list of some different soy foods:

 |Hydrolyzed vegetable protein||Hydrolyzed vegetable protein is made from soybeans and other vegetables.
 It can be added to soups or casseroles to add protein and flavor.|